-6 In association with condition 5, prior to the commencement of development, additional boundary landscape drawings shall be submitted for further written approval by the Planning Authority, including full boundary treatment details (with elevations).
+6 In association with condition 5, and notwithstanding the details on Drawing No. SP005.16 SL-01 Revision D, prior to the commencement of development additional detailed landscape drawings shall be submitted for further written approval by the Planning Authoritywhich should include the deletion of the bund in the western boundary screen planting.
+Once approved, the landscaping elements shall be implemented in accordance with the delivery plan.

-Reason: In the interests of visual amenity: to ensure a satisfactory standard of local environmental quality and in pursuance of satisfying placemaking policy criteria of the adopted Perth and Kinross Local Development Plan 2014.
+Reason: In the interests of visual amenity and to ensure a satisfactory standard of local environmental quality and in pursuance of satisfying placemaking policy criteria of the adopted Perth and Kinross Local Development Plan 2014.

-7 In association with condition 5, the areas of peripheral public open space and parkland indicated on the approved landscape and planting drawings shall be planted in accordance with the open space standards of the Planning Authority and completed in advance of the occupation of any phase of development, in accordance with the required phasing programme and agreed in writing with the Planning Authority prior to the commencement of the development.
+7 In association with condition 5 and 6, the areas of peripheral public open space and parkland indicated on the approved landscape and planting drawings shall be planted in accordance with the open space standards of the Planning Authority and completed in advance of the occupation of any phase of development, in accordance with the required phasing programme and agreed in writing with the Planning Authority prior to the commencement of the development.